Patching an ELF file

 - We have a simple ELF executable named

-depends on a custom ELF shared library namedlibcustom.so
+my_app. my_appdepends on a custom ELF shared library namedlibcustom.so.- Initially,

 Prerequisites: